ZabutonNage/CloudStorageProxy/README.md

 #### Absolute vs relative paths

-While it is perfectly valid to specify relative paths, these will yield different results depending on the location you invoke `node main` from.
 Absolute paths provide a more predictable behaviour and are therefore recommended.
+Relative paths resolve relative to `main.js`.
+Oftentimes this allows for shorter notation but will yield different results depending on where Cloud Storage Proxy is located in your file system.

 #### Named directory sets